RadAgents: Multimodal Agentic Reasoning for Chest X-ray Interpretation with Radiologist-like Workflows: Introduction

 \section{Introduction}

-Chest X-ray (CXR) imaging is a cornerstone of pulmonary screening, diagnosis, and follow-up, accounting for the largest share of diagnostic radiology examinations performed worldwide each year \citep{cid2024development}.
-Yet systematic assessment of thoracic structures remains labor-intensive, imposing a substantial time burden on radiologists \citep{fallahpourmedrax}.
-The gradual introduction of AI into clinical practice shows promise for alleviating this workload \citep{zhang2024generalist, tanno2025collaboration}.
-However, prevailing systems fall short on complex multimodal reasoning, such as integrating findings across disparate image regions, which is central to radiologists' practice; most adhere to end-to-end designs in which the visual encoder executes a \emph{single, front-end pass} and subsequent reasoning proceeds \emph{purely in text} \citep{wang2025multimodal}.
-This encode-once, text-only paradigm decouples the reasoning trajectory from evolving visual evidence, leading to failures on tasks that require iterative re-inspection, precise measurements, and cross-comparisons \citep{liu2025more}.
+Chest X-ray (CXR) imaging is a cornerstone of pulmonary screening, diagnosis, and follow-up, accounting for the largest share of diagnostic radiology examinations performed worldwide each year~\citep{cid2024development}.
+Yet systematic assessment of thoracic structures remains labor-intensive, imposing a substantial time burden on radiologists~\citep{fallahpourmedrax}.
+The gradual introduction of AI into clinical practice shows promise for alleviating this workload~\citep{zhang2024generalist, tanno2025collaboration}.
+However, prevailing systems fall short on complex multimodal reasoning, such as integrating findings across disparate image regions, views, and time points, which is central to radiologists' practice.
+Most methods adhere to end-to-end designs in which the visual encoder performs a \emph{single front-end pass} and subsequent reasoning proceeds \emph{purely in text}~\citep{wang2025multimodal}.
+This encode-once, text-only paradigm decouples the reasoning trajectory from evolving visual evidence, leading to failures on tasks that require iterative re-inspection, precise measurements, and cross-comparisons~\citep{liu2025more} as shown in Figure \ref{fig:ctr_reasoning}.